 Special Milk Program

-Public or private/non-profit school, or camp sponsors can qualify for the Special Milk Program if they have children enrolled who do not have access to other meal programs.
+Public, Private or Non-profit Schools, or camp sponsors can qualify for the Special Milk Program (SMP) if they have children enrolled who do not have access to other meal programs.

-Reimbursement rated differ depending on which Special Milk option each sponsor has elected.
+Reimbursement rates differ depending on which Special Milk option each sponsor has elected.

 An exception for an upward amendment to a claim which exceeds the 90-day period may be granted with state agency approval if the circumstances that caused the amendment were beyond their control (fire, flood, disaster).
 This formal request must address the problem contributing to the lateness of the amendment and outline the actions to be taken to avoid future late amended claims.
 This exception is only available to a sponsor once every three years.